Okinawa, Japan

 If you are thinking about moving to Okinawa, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Okinawa can vary greatly depending on the location and size of the property.
 For a single-family home in the city center, prices can range from moderately expensive to very high.
 However, apartments or condos can be more affordable, especially those located outside of the city center.
 Rental prices can also vary, but are generally more affordable than purchasing a property.
-Overall, the cost of housing in Okinawa is considered to be lower than in other major Japanese cities like Tokyo or Osaka," said one expat who made the move to Okinawa.
+Overall, the cost of housing in Okinawa is considered to be lower than in other major Japanese cities like Tokyo or Osaka," explained one expat living in Okinawa, Japan.

 What should I bring when moving to Okinawa?